coin-or/Smi/README.md

-Smi - Stochastic Modeling Interface
+# Smi - Stochastic Modeling Interface

+**This Fork removed the dependency of `Clp` package, which disables quadratic programs.**

 To install this package, please look at the INSTALL file.